Tu B’Shvat: Celebrating the New Year for Trees

-Richard Schwartz has written this anthology about Tu B’Shvat (also written as Tu Bishvat), the holiday that is on the 15th of Shvat (this year starting on Shabbat evening, February 10 through Shabbat, February 11).
+Richard Schwartz has written this anthology about Tu B’Shvat (also written as Tu Bishvat), the holiday that is on the 15th of Shvat (this year starting on Monday evening, February 10 through Tuesday, February 11).
 The celebration in some ways can be similar to a Passover seder (not as long), and the foods served (many fruits and nuts) have special significance.
 In addition there are many reasons that Tu B’Shvat is especially important today with our concerns about the environment and climate change.
 Take a look at the articles below to learn more about Tu B’Shvat and to plan your celebration.

 Why Is This Night Different?: Thoughts on Tu B’Shvat